Hybrid Search

 Hybrid Search eliminates this trade-off.
 It finds assets that match both the literal terms and the underlying meaning of your query.

-The Merging Magic: Reciprocal Rank Fusion (RRF)
+Fusing Results with Reciprocal Rank Fusion (RRF)

 The core idea is simple: an asset is considered more relevant if both search engines rank it highly.